 curator: Daniel Soutif

-Jazz, along with the cinema and rock music, stands as one of the major artistic events of the 20th century.
-The sounds and rhythms of this hybrid musical style have made their mark on world culture.
+Jazz, along with cinema and rock music, stands as one of the major artistic events of the 20th century.
+The sounds and rhythms of this hybrid musical style have left their mark on world culture.

-The exhibition, created by the philosopher and art critic Daniel Soutif, presents the relationship between jazz and the graphic arts chronologically throughout the entire 20th century.
-From painting to photography, cinema to literature, not forgetting graphic design or comics, the exhibition pays particular attention to the development of jazz in Europe and France during the 1930s and 40s.
+The exhibition, created by the philosopher and art critic Daniel Soutif, presents the chronological relationship between jazz and the graphic arts throughout the entire 20th century.
+From painting to photography, cinema to literature, without forgetting graphic design or comics, the exhibition pays particular attention to the development of jazz in Europe and France during the 1930s and 40s.

 Minnie The Moocher

 Les vidéos du site sont consultables à l'aide du plugin Flash.
 Vous pouvez le télécharger gratuitement à l'adresse suivante : http://www.macromedia.com/go/getflashplayer_fr.
 Dans ce film, Stéphane Martin, président du musée, présente les principaux aspects du musée : le jardin, l'architecture, l'accueil, le plateau des collections avec sa rivière et les mezzanines.

 the exhibition includes many sound and video clips.
 Amongst these, the soundies, the ancestors of the video-clip.
 Below is an example of these brought to you by the museum...